 - How To Use What You’ve Been Given to Change the World

-Malini Saba is the founder and chairman of Saban Group of Industries, a private investment firm specializing in multiple industries.
+Malini Saba is the founder and chairman of Saba Industries, which owns and operates commodities businesses.
 She moved to the US at age 19 with only $200 in her pocket.
 Her investment career began as a Silicon Valley venture capitalist during the 90s with experience investing in more than 20 technology companies.
-Her nonprofit organization, Stree, is aimed at changing the way low income and at-risk women and children worldwide see themselves and their roles in society, and has been changing lives around the globe for fifteen years.
+Her nonprofit organization, Stree, is aimed at changing the way low income and at-risk women and children worldwide see themselves and their roles in society and has been changing lives around the globe.
 Stree has helped 3 million women since its start in 2001.
 Malini is no stranger to giving, pledging $10 million to tsunami victims in India and Sri Lanka, and donating $1 million to help start the world’s first Heart Research Center for South Asians in California.
 She is changing the world by empowering one woman at a time.

 Wisdom From The Episode: